-ASI maintains a Library, Archives and museum object collection relating to Swedish and Swedish-American culture and history.
+The American Swedish Institute maintains a Library, Archives and museum object collection relating to Swedish and Swedish American culture and history.
 Originally associated with the Svenska Amerikanska Posten lending library, ASI’s collections have grown over the decades to support the museum’s work and provide resources for scholarly research in all its areas of focus.

 Turnblad Mansion & Collections

 ASI maintains a collection of more than 7,000 objects related to Sweden and Swedish America as well as generational collections documenting immigration and settlement in America.
-Among its many treasured objects, ASI is fortunate to have one of the finest collections of Swedish art glass outside of Sweden, plus an exemplary collection of flat-plane wood carvings.
+Among its many objects, ASI houses one of the finest collections of Swedish art glass outside of Sweden, and an exemplary collection of flat-plane wood carvings.
 Access to ASI’s material collections is by appointment only.

 Browse Material Collections

-Since its founding in 1929, ASI has amassed unique archival collections containing personal papers, correspondences, diaries, photographs, and other unpublished materials that enable inquiry into subjects pertaining to the immigration, resettlement, way of life, and culture of Scandinavian-Americans who lived throughout the United States.
+Since its founding, ASI has amassed unique archival collections containing personal papers, correspondences, diaries, photographs, and other unpublished materials that enable inquiry into subjects pertaining to the immigration, resettlement, way of life, and culture of Scandinavian Americans who lived throughout the United States.
 Access to the archives is by appointment only.

-The decision to accept donations is a complex one involving many factors, including relevance and substance of materials, available documentation, condition and associated legal issues, and cost and storage concerns.
+The decision to accept a donation is based on many factors, including relevance and substance of materials, available documentation, condition and associated legal issues, and cost and storage concerns.
 Please contact ASI’s Collections Manager before bringing in any materials for donation.
-Unsolicited materials that are dropped off may be discarded at the discretion of ASI staff.
+Unsolicited donations may be discarded.

 Preference is given to English-language publications published after 1975; religious material is not generally collected.

-For questions related to ASI’s Library, Archives, or Material Collections, to schedule an appointment, or to discuss a donation, please contact Inga Teissen, Collections Manager
+For questions related to ASI’s Library, Archives, or Material Collections, to schedule an appointment, or to discuss a donation, please contact ASI’s Collections team.

-The Minnesota Historical Society’s Library contains a great deal of information on Swedish immigration to Minnesota.
+The Minnesota Historical Society’s Library contains information on Swedish immigration to Minnesota.
 Search their catalog, which includes many images relevant to Swedish immigration.